awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-dynamo-db-cross-account.md

 ## Grant Access to the Role<a name="aws-glue-programming-etl-dynamo-db-grant-access"></a>

-Follow [step 2 in the tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html#tutorial_cross-account-with-roles-2) to allow account B to switch to the newly\-created role\.
+Follow [step 2 in the tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html#tutorial_cross-account-with-roles-2) in the *IAM User Guide* to allow account B to switch to the newly\-created role\.
 The following example creates a new policy with the following statement:

 ```
 {